 The Columns box defines which columns you wish to see.
 The number of columns possible selection depends on the selected data source.
 The most columns are found in services, naturally, as all information for the particular service is available.
 The list can be quite long here, and if you are uncertain which column is the right one, there is only one thing to do — try it out:

 The Link field offers a selection of all views.
 If a view is selected here, then the column’s respective cell is clickable and takes the the user to the chosen view.
 This really only makes sense if the targetted view has a context.
 The best example is the All Hosts view.
 The Hostname column is clickable here and takes the user to this host’s Services of host.
-As of Checkmk VERSION[1.6.0] the hostname painter can be configured to colorize the hostname’s background depending on its current state.
+Alternatively, dashboards can be specified here — which obviously do not require a context.

 Let’s imagine that you’d like to display the information for particular services in a table of hosts.
 The following example illustrates this situation very well: here the current uptime, the CPU load, the memory usage and the NTP-synchronisation are shown for each host:

 Here a table of hosts has been generated in which for each host the Perf-O-Meter service column for four different services is displayed.
 One sees that for one of the three hosts the CPU load and the Memory services do not exist and that the column is consequently empty.